 As in figure \ref{fig:figure2}, we illustrate the impact of the polarization force on the PMGC instability in the presence of $(r,q)$-distributed electrons within the considered EiBI gravity framework.
 Here, the Jeans-scaled growth rate $(\Omega_i)$ of the PMGC instability is plotted against the Jeans-scaled angular wavenumber $(K)$ for different values of polarization parameter $(R=0,0.2,0.4,1.2,\text{ and }1.6)$.
 The EiBI parameter is kept fixed at $\chi=2 \times 10^6$ \unit{g^{-1}.cm^5. s^{-2}}, the Jeans-scaled radial distance at $\xi=30$, and the multi-order non-thermality coefficient at $A=1.4$ (for $r=0$ and $q=5)$.
-It demonstrates that for $R < 1$, the attenuation of the PMGC instability at shorter wavelengths (acoustic-like) is significantly more prominent compared to the longer wavelengths (gravitational-like), whereas, for $R > 1$, the growth of the instability is more significant for shorter wavelengths (acoustic-like), i.e., larger K-values.
+It demonstrates that for $R < 1$, the attenuation of the PMGC instability at shorter wavelengths (acoustic-like) is significantly more prominent compared to the longer wavelengths (gravitational-like), whereas for $R > 1$, the growth of the instability is more significant for shorter wavelengths (acoustic-like), i.e., larger $K$-values.
 It is clear from figure \ref{fig:figure2} that an increase in the value of $R$ reduces the damping nature of the PMGC instability, leading to a less stable system (most stable for $R=0$ and least stable for $R=1.6$).
 This indicates that within the EiBI gravity framework, the polarization force serves as a destabilizing factor for negatively charged dust.
 Previous studies have also reported a similar destabilizing nature of the polarization force on gravitational collapse due to the Jeans instability in simplified model configurations \cite{dolai2020effects,dutta2016stability,prajapati2011effect}.
-It is important to note here that, for the considered weakly coupled DMC, with the above-mentioned values of the physical parameters, the polarization interaction parameter is found as $R\sim 1.52 \times 10^{-5}$, and hence the polarization force $(F_p)$ should not affect the stability of the system significantly.
+It should be emphasized that, for the weakly coupled DMC under consideration, with the specified physical parametric values, the polarization interaction parameter is calculated to be $R \sim 1.52 \times 10^{-5}$.
+Therefore, the polarization force $(\Vec{F}_p)$ is not expected to significantly influence the stability of the system.